pandorabox-io/pandorabox.io/doc/folder_structure.md

 Converts the server to the test-instance (url's, announce-name, /news) **WARNING** Don't do this on the main server!
 This is intended to execute on a restored backup only!

-## psql.sh

-Starts a sql-shell on the main database (blocks, players)

 ## /data/minetest/world

 The main directory for all things minetesty..